Documentation Centerv2.4.0Bilingual

 Inspect impact before changing critical flows

-Before refactoring a mature repo, changing auth, reshaping APIs, or touching major state flows, run impact analysis so the host starts with the likely blast radius.
+Before refactoring a mature repo, changing auth, reshaping APIs, or touching major state flows, run repo-map, feature-checklist, and impact analysis so the host starts with scope truth instead of guesses.

 • super-dev repo-map